odrevet/music-box-tune-tracker/readme.md

 # Optional Dependancies

-To play music and preview what your music will sound like on a fisher price record, there are two options:
+To preview what your music will sound like on a fisher price record, there are two options:

 * `Wav` playback is the more easy and is recommanded.
 * `Midi` playback will add extra functionalities but will require a little more configurations.